motonuke/Random-Search-Generator/README.md

 # Random-Search-Generator

 This script will randomly search based on a provided word list file.
+The script relies on a signed in account in both Edge and Chrome.
+Additionally a Chrome UA tool should be installed to force a mobile UA.

 There are 2 versions: